alakeldev/passwords-generator-and-manager/README.md

 ### Python Packages-Modules
 - [termcolor](https://pypi.org/project/termcolor/): print colored text in the terminal.
 - [pyfiglet](https://pypi.org/project/pyfiglet/): create the app titles with ASCII art.
-- [random](https://docs.python.org/3/library/random.html) main purpose is to take random characters from the constant "PWD_CHARACTERS" each time user request to generate a new password.
+- [random](https://docs.python.org/3/library/random.html): the primary objective is to generate a new password each time the user requests one by selecting random characters from the constant ‘PWD_CHARACTERS’.
-- [re](https://docs.python.org/3/library/re.html): for regular expression and matching operations and the main use when the user enter first-name and last-name.
+- [re](https://docs.python.org/3/library/re.html): the primary use of regular expressions and matching operations is to extract the first and last name of the user.
+Additionally, these operations are used to control the input with only numbers and a condition that controls the number of characters between 4 and 40.
 - [codecs](https://docs.python.org/3/library/codecs.html): provides a way to encode and decode data.
-- [os](https://docs.python.org/3/library/os.html) create, read and write on files, manipulate paths such as used in if conditions to check the file, check on file size and many.
+- [os](https://docs.python.org/3/library/os.html): The primary use of file manipulation is to create, read, and write files.
+Additionally, it is used to manipulate paths such as those used in if conditions to check the file, and to check the file size.
-- [Fernet](https://cryptography.io/en/latest/fernet/): it's a part of cryptography package and used to encrypt and decrypt the data inside the file with symmertic key.
+- [Fernet](https://cryptography.io/en/latest/fernet/): The cryptography package includes a feature that allows for the encryption and decryption of data within a file using a symmetric key.

 ### Tools
 - [Heroku](https://id.heroku.com) was used to deploy the live project.
 - [PEP8-CI](https://pep8ci.herokuapp.com/) online was used to validate Python code.
 - [Diagrams.net](https://app.diagrams.net/) was used to create the Flowchart.
 - [GitHub](https://github.com/) GitHub is used to store the projects code after being pushed from Git.
-- VS-code - IDE to write Python code, create new files and folders for the project.
+- [VS-code](https://code.visualstudio.com/) - IDE to write Python code, create new files and folders for the project.

 ## Deployment
-- The Application deployed on Heroku Cloud Platform seccscfuly.
+- The application was deployed on the Heroku Cloud Platform successfully.
-- I used VS-code IDE to write the Python code and it was easy to use its terminal to commit my files and push to my repository on Github.
+- I used VS-code IDE to write the Python code, and it was easy to use its terminal to commit my files and push them to my repository on Github.
-- It's very important after you installed all neccesary python modules/packages and import it into your project.
-Open the VS-code terminal and write: "pip freeze > requirements.txt" then commit and push this change to your Github repo before starting the deployment process on Heroku.
+- It’s very important to install all necessary python modules/packages and import them into your project.
+Open the VS-code terminal and write: “pip freeze > requirements.txt” then commit and push this change to your Github repo before starting the deployment process on Heroku.

 ### How to deploy